SEO, SEM, PPC, Google Adwords, social media…

 - And bottom of the funnel: need to know the reasons why they should choose a certain product or service, and specifically why it solves their problem.

 You need content on your website, on your landing pages and your blog that addresses each of these groups and prompts them to move further down the funnel towards a purchase.
+Guiding your prospects through each stage of the funnel means they’ll be primed to buy when they get to your website.
+When it comes to high conversion rates, you have to work with your website and the prospects themselves.

 You can A/B test everything on your site (and your inbound marketing) including: